mothur/mothur.github.io/_wiki/mothur_v.1.28.0.md

 and DOTUR is the 4th.
 Thank you, thank you, thank you!
 We appreciate the gifts and flowers you continue to send us.
-One of the students in the lab would like to see a little more love come our way and would like you all to know that if things don\'t improve, we will start posting advertisements in the mothur window..
+One of the students in the lab would like to see a little more love come our way and would like you all to know that if things don't improve, we will start posting advertisements in the mothur window..

 ## New commands